Hit: There’s No Good Excuse For Not Going to Drug or Alcohol Treatment

-For now I want to focus on The Top 10 Excuses For Not Going To Drug or Alcohol Treatment.
-These are some of the most frequently used excuse as heard by treatment professionals in the industry.
+For now, I want to focus on The Top 10 Excuses For Not Going To Drug or Alcohol Treatment.
+These are some of the most frequently used excuses as heard by treatment professionals in the industry.
 In addition, you’re also going to hear all the reasons that all these reasons are simply, in many cases well built and sometimes convincing rationalization to use drugs a little longer, because as we all know there are no good reasons to not go to rehab.
-“But game of thrones comes out next week, I need to see what happens to…” Stop it.
+“But Game of Thrones comes out next week, I need to see what happens to…” Stop it.

 10. I Have To Go To My Sister’s Wedding First

-They tried to make me go to rehab and I said no, no no. It’s my sisters wedding and she’ll be so sad if I can’t go, go, go.
-Take a look at this video and you’ll see an actual account of what happens when alcoholics go to a wedding.
-Listen there is a 15% chance that if you’re a true drug addict and alcoholic, still in the grips of your addiction that you will be able to go to your sister’s wedding without causing some sort or pain or embarrassment.
+They tried to make me go to rehab and I said no, no, no. It’s my sister’s wedding and she’ll be so sad if I can’t go, go, go.
+Listen there is a 15% chance that if you’re a true drug addict and alcoholic, still in the grips of your addiction that you will be able to go to your sister’s wedding without causing some sort of pain or embarrassment.
 Yes, I get it, your sister will be sad, your Mom will be pissed you weren’t in the family photos and they will spend all night saying, “Yeah Jimmy couldn’t make it… Yeah, rehab.”
 That’s not a cool place to be.
 I understand, but if you were so concerned about not missing the wedding you should have gone to rehab sooner.
 Plus, I bet that although your sister will be disappointed, she will also feel a sense of peace and comfort from the fact that, with you in substance abuse treatment there is a 0% chance you can ruin the wedding and a 100% chance that she can enjoy the day knowing you are in a safe place and getting the help you need.
-Get help now and you won’t have to miss the birth of your first nephew or your sisters second wedding – just kidding, I’m sure it will last.
+Get help now and you won’t have to miss the birth of your first nephew or your sister’s second wedding – just kidding, I’m sure it will last.

 9. I Can’t Leave My Dog, Who Will Take Care of Him?